python/typeshed/README.md

 Type checkers should be able to use these stub packages when installed.
 For more details, see the documentation for your type checker.

+### Stub package versioning

+Version numbers of third-party stub packages consist of at least four elements, where the last element represents the stub version.
+The other elements are the version of the package being stubbed.

+While we try to minimize the number of breaking changes, due to the nature of stubs, every version can introduce changes that make your code fail to type check.

+There are several strategies to pin the version of the stubs you are using, all with their own tradeoffs:

+* Use the same pin that you use for the package being stubbed.
+For example, if you use `requests>=2.30.0,<2.32`, you can use `types-requests>=2.30.0,<2.32`.
+This ensures that the stubs are compatible with the package you are using, but it carries a small risk of breaking type checking due to changes in the stubs.
+Also, stubs often lag behind the package being stubbed.
+You might want to force the package being stubbed to a certain minimum version, because it fixes a critical bug, but you could be unable to update the stubs, since an update has not been released.
+* When the package being stubbed is using [Semantic Versioning](https://semver.org/lang/de/), you could use the same major version for the stubs.
+For example, if you use `requests>=2.30.0,<2.33`, you can use `types-requests>=2.29.3.4,<3`.
+This means that the stubs are not as tighly coupled to the package being stubbed, and you will gain potential improvements in the stubs, but it carries a risk, since the stubs might provide a different API surface than the implementation.
+It also works around the problem that stubs often lag behind the package being stubbed.
+* Pin the stubs to a known good version and update manually.
+For example, if you use `types-requests==2.31.0.1`, you can be sure that upgrading dependencies will not break type checking.
+However, you will miss out on improvements in the stubs that could potentially improve type checking.
+  It also has the risk that the stubs you are using are not compatible with the package being stubbed.
+* Don't pin the stubs.
+This is the most flexible option, but it carries the risk that the stubs become incompatible with the package being stubbed.
+  For example, when a new major version of the package is released and the stubs are updated before you update the package being stubbed.

+You can also use the different strategies as needed.
+For example, you could default match the pinning, but pin the stubs to a known good version when a problem arises that can't easily be fixed.

 ### The `_typeshed` package

 typeshed includes a package `_typeshed` as part of the standard library.